 Alcohol makes it worse and many women will say that their partner snores more after a night out (i.e. drinking).
 Children can suffer from this too but they tend to be hyperactive rather than sleepy or tired.
 It is probably implicated in cot death too.

 How do we diagnose it?
 If you suspect it, see your family doctor who will either send you to a sleep physician or arrange a diagnostic sleep study which can be done in a sleep laboratory or now sometimes, at home.
 When the diagnosis is made, the treatment depends on a number of factors including the severity and the type of patient.

 Weight loss is essential as well as reducing alcohol and treating blood pressure.
 In more severe cases, CPAP is the main treatment.
 This acronym stands for continuous positive airway pressure or in other words the application of a small mask of the nose or both nose and mouth attached to a small pump which pumps a set low pressure of air through the mask to keep the back of the throat patent during sleep.
 It is quite comfortable and affords a good night of refreshing sleep.
 Many patients dream more in the first week on CPAP as they are catching up on REM sleep (rapid eye movement sleep) which is essential part of sleep.

-The other treatment is a mandibular advancement splint which is a sort of mouth guard you wear at night to bring the lower jaw forward which in turn opens up the narrow space behind the tongue.
+The other treatment is a mandibular advancement splint which is a type of mouth guard you wear at night to bring the lower jaw forward which in turn opens up the narrow space behind the tongue.